alvonruff/isfdb-python3/README.md

+This is the python code for the ISFDB ported to Python 3.
+This workk is currently in progress.

 Let's say the isfdb.org is down, the founders are not responding, and the wiki at isfdb.org is not available.
 How would one bootstrap a new version of isfdb.org?
 Here are the steps needed to bringup a new version of the web site.

 <h1>Prerequisites</h1>